adamghill/coltrane/docs/source/dynamic/serve.md

 ## Local development

 `poetry run coltrane play` will serve the markdown files for local development.
-More details with the [CLI](static/cli).

 ```{warning}
 `poetry run coltrane play` or Django's `runserver` management command is fine for local developement, but should never be used in production.